Customer Lifetime Value (LTV)

 LTV is where the financial argument for CS investment becomes irrefutable.
 Reducing churn from 9% to 6% extends average customer lifespan from approximately 11 years to 17 years.
 On a $100K ARR account at 75% margin, that's the difference between $825K and $1.275M in lifetime value.
 Multiply that across a customer base of 500 accounts and the aggregate impact runs into hundreds of millions.

 The problem with LTV in practice is that most companies calculate it once and treat it as a static number.
-LTV should be recalculated by segment, tracked quarterly, and used as an active input for resource allocation decisions.
+Recalculate LTV by segment, track it quarterly, and use it as an active input for resource allocation decisions.
 A segment where LTV is declining signals rising churn, compressing deal sizes, or weakening expansion.
 That trend should trigger investigation before it shows up in NRR as a lagging indicator.

-LVT also informs revenue segmentation decisions.
+LVT also shapes revenue segmentation decisions.
 If mid-market accounts have higher LTV than enterprise accounts (higher margin, lower cost to serve, longer average lifespan despite lower ARR), that changes how you allocate CS resources.
-The goal isn't to serve the biggest logos, it's to protect and grow the most valuable ones.
+LTV also shapes revenue segmentation decisions.
+The goal is to protect and grow your most valuable accounts.

 Related terms: CAC Payback Period, CS Segmentation, The Churn Tax